burger4d/Comics-downloader/README.md

 # Comics-downloader
-A little script that downloads comics from the website readcomicsonline.ru
+A little kivy app that downloads comics from the website readcomicsonline.ru

-Work in progress (a Kivyy GUI is coming soon)
+Work in progress